JoelShortland/GUI-Java-Application-With-API-Consumption/readme.md

 This was a project originally made for a university assignment (USYD SOFT3202).
+To run, build with gradle and call main().

 The idea behind the program is a GUI made with JavaFX to allow for visual exploration of a API.
 The key features include:
 - The application of a Model-View-Controller framework for the application.